otrv4/otrv4/otrv4.md

 To verify an Identity message:

-1. Verify if the message type is identity (0x08).
+1. Verify if the message type is 0x08.
 2. Verify protocol version on message.
 3. Validate the User Profile.
 4. Verify that the point `Y` received is on curve Ed448.
 See